-You could end up neglecting your vehicle due to having not enough time or money to invest in it.
-If your vehicle isn’t getting the needed preventive maintenance, you might end up asking yourself ”Why is my car burning gas so fast”?
+You could end up neglecting your vehicle due to not having enough time or money to invest in it.
+If your vehicle isn’t getting the needed preventive maintenance, you might end up asking yourself ”Why is my car burning gas so fast”’?

 Why Is My Car Burning Gas So Fast